Logo

 Auditory CortexProcesses sound signals received from the ears, including tinnitus perception.

 Limbic SystemInvolved in emotions and memory, influencing the emotional response to tinnitus.
-The amygdala is part of the limbic system.
+The amygdala or “fear center” is part of the limbic system.

 ThalamusActs as a relay station for sensory information, including auditory signals related to tinnitus.